-Equity refers to achieved results where advantage and disadvantage are not distributed on the basis of race, gender, religion, sexual orientation, ethnicity, nationality, socioeconomic status, language, (dis)ability, age, religious commitment or political perspective or other marginalized social identities.
+Equity refers to achieved results where advantage and disadvantage are not distributed on the basis of race, gender, religion, sexual orientation, ethnicity, nationality, socioeconomic status, language, (dis)ability, age, religious commitment or political perspective, or other marginalized social identities.
 Strategies that produce equity must be targeted to address the unequal needs, conditions, and positions of people and communities that are created by institutional and structural barriers.
-Equity requires a set of informed policies and practices, intentionally designed to promote opportunity and rectify disparities, as well as informed people positioned to implement them effectively.
+Equity requires a set of informed policies and practices, intentionally designed to promote opportunity and rectify disparities, as well as inform people positioned to implement them effectively.

-We believe that when organizations embody the values of Diversity, Equity and Inclusion belonging can occur.
+We believe that when organizations embody the values of Diversity, Equity and Inclusion, Belonging can occur.

-We define belonging based on language from Krys Burnett of 21st Century Organizational Development.
+We define Belonging based on language from Krys Burnett of 21st Century Organizational Development.

-Belonging is the outcome of holding space where individuals can fully contribute, have decision making power and shift the culture.
+Belonging is the outcome of holding space where individuals can fully contribute, have decision-making power, and shift the culture.
 It is the responsibility of those in leadership and of the dominant social culture to create these conditions.

-Consult: As a professional development consulting firm committed to lifelong learning - within our own organization, our community and those who attend the meetings we facilitate - we employ a three-step process designed to transform organizations: Learn.
+Consult: As a professional development consulting firm committed to lifelong learning - within our own organization, our community, and those who attend the meetings we facilitate - we employ a three-step process designed to transform organizations: Learn.
 Network.
 Transfer.

-Learn: Through customized education and facilitated sessions, we collaborate with your team to evaluate your organization’s training needs, co-create sessions customized to meet those needs and deliver solutions when and where it works best for your organization
+Learn: Through customized education and facilitated sessions, we collaborate with your team to evaluate your organization’s training needs, co-create sessions customized to meet those needs, and deliver solutions when and where it works best for your organization.

-Transfer: The technical assistance we provide maximizes the quality of project implementation and impact by supporting administration, management, policy development, capacity building and action planning for meaningful organizational cultural shifts.
+Transfer: The technical assistance we provide maximizes the quality of project implementation and impact by supporting administration, management, policy development, capacity building, and action planning for meaningful organizational cultural shifts.

-To learn more about our DEI services, please contact Krista Rowe, Event Garde's Director of Diversity, Equity and Inclusion (DEI) at email@example.com.
+To learn more about our DEI services, please contact Krista Rowe, Event Garde's Director of Diversity, Equity and Inclusion (DEI), at email@example.com.